sorskoot/sorskoot-website/content/blog/drafts/dynamic-textures.md

 Remember that the specific slot (`diffuseTexture` in the example) might be different depending on your shading model and what the texture represents (e.g., normal map, specular map, etc.).

 Additionally, ensure that the material is set up correctly in Wonderland Engine to receive the texture; configure shader properties as needed to display the texture properly on your object.

-Please adapt the example code to fit the actual API of Wonderland Engine at the time you're writing your code, as APIs may evolve over time.